-At times, it may be necessary for the RD or Director of Residence Life (or designee) to mandate changes of room assignments or roommates within the residence halls.
+At times, it may be necessary for the Director of Housing (or designee) to mandate changes of room assignments or roommates within the residence halls.
 Students from one room or hall may be split up or moved to another room or hall.
 Mandated moves usually occur for reasons of conduct, safety, health, irresolvable conflicts, or for other situations deemed necessary by the University.